SJUACM/How-To-Use-Git-And-Github/README.md

 - Lastly, run `git push -u origin master` to push your files onto github.
 If you have done this successfully, you should see your files uploaded on your github repository!

- ### This is how your terminal should look if you have executed all the commands correctly:
+ ### This is how your command prompt or terminal should look if you have executed all the commands correctly:
 ![image](https://user-images.githubusercontent.com/43652410/111018455-d659d580-8386-11eb-91d4-4e77705f1e5c.png)

   ## All the Git commands to push your project onto Github